292 Center St, Columbus, IN 47201

 Donations to Love Chapel are accepted year-round.
 For a list of items needed, please click on the items needed link below.

 Love Chapel Food Pantry shelves are arranged to appear like a grocery store.
 The shelves are neatly packed and designed to give those assisted the feeling of comfort.
-Volunteers will walk the head of household through the pantry and let them pick food based on the size of the family.
+Volunteers currently bag items of food based on the size of the family.

 Clients may visit once every 30 days for food, and throughout the month can return as needed for bread and fresh produce only.
 Clients must bring a proof of residency dated in the past 30 days EACH TIME THEY VISIT.
 This can be in the form of bill, pay stub, prescription bottle, etc.